Aspiring medical assistants can find certificate and/or 2-year degree programs at community colleges and technical schools around the country.

 |School Highlight: The school offers a one-year medical assisting diploma program that starts in either January or August.|

 The Medical Assistant program at Chippewa Valley Technical College helps students build both clinical and administrative skills.
 Students learn to perform basic laboratory procedures, take vital signs and prepare patients for procedures.
 At the same time, they gain familiarity with bookkeeping practices, insurance forms and medical coding.
-According to the school's website, 78% of graduates get a job in the field.
+According to the school's website, 96% of graduates got a job in the industry.

 Top Medical or Clinical Assistant Programs Schools in the U.S.